stax76/awesome-mpv/README.md

 - [delogo](https://github.com/GitHubUserKaito/mpv-delogo) - Remove channel logo from videos.
 - [pickshader](https://github.com/AN3223/dotfiles/blob/master/.config/mpv/scripts/pickshader.lua) - Provides a ^R-esque interface for easily setting/appending to --glsl-shaders (this does not install shaders for you).
 - [sview](https://github.com/he2a/mpv-scripts) - Displays all loaded shaders in a clean format.
 It suppresses the default OSD message, allowing the custom list to be viewed by toggling it or when changing shaders.
-- [mpvif](https://github.com/layercak3/mpvif) - A wayland VO patch and C plugin which forwards keyboard and mouse input to a headless compositor for playing 2D games with upscaling mpv user shaders.
+- [if](https://github.com/layercak3/mpvif) - A wayland VO patch and C plugin which forwards keyboard and mouse input to a headless compositor for playing 2D games with upscaling mpv user shaders.
+- [hdr-mode](https://github.com/dyphire/mpv-scripts/blob/main/hdr-mode.lua) - Automatically switches the display's SDR and HDR modes for HDR passthrough based on the content of the video being played.
+- [mpv360](https://github.com/kasper93/mpv360) - Interactive 360° Video Viewer.
+With full camera control through mouse and keyboard inputs.
+- [display-plugin](https://github.com/dyphire/mpv-display-plugin) - More display properties for mpv, support toggle Windows HDR.

 ## Image